-Standard 10.
+IV.
+Planning with Children, Families, Caregivers, and Schools: Standard 10.
 Plan Supports for Re-Entry to Schooling

-26. Out-of-School Time and School Day Partnership.
+26. Service Planning Partnership.
 Program staff are informed of, and collaborate with, local districts' planning for in-person schooling and the daily/weekly transitions between individual learning environments, school buildings, and afterschool programs.